Covid 19 coronavirus: Parties clash over funerals - Jacinda Ardern is like 'Muldoon with slogans', say National Party

 LISTEN LIVE TO NEWSTALK ZB

-The National Party has disagreed with the Government on aspects of the response, but voted in support of all of its Covid-related legislation.
+Until now, the National Party has disagreed with the Government on aspects of the response, but voted in support of all of its Covid-related legislation.

 That changed last night as National voted against a bill that set up the legal framework for future alert levels, which it described as enabling "executive overreach" in a way that didn't trust New Zealanders.

-The Covid -19 Public Health Response Bill was rushed through most of its legislative stages under urgency, with the support of Labour, NZ First, the Greens and Act.
+The Covid-19 Public Health Response Bill was rushed through most of its legislative stages under urgency, with the support of Labour, NZ First, the Greens and Act.

 Its final reading is expected to pass this morning so the bill can be in place by the time alert level 2 begins at 11.59pm tonight.
 Act may oppose the final reading if the party's proposed changes have not been adopted.